liquidev/rapid/README.md

 rapid should work fine on Windows out of the box, no outside dependencies.

+Well, except for rapid/audio.
+The backend library I'm using (soundio) **does not want to compile under MinGW**.
+If anyone has a fix, please open a pull request.

 ### Linux

 On Linux, the development headers for the following libraries must be installed: